Dealing With an Instagram IP Ban: How to Regain Access to Your Account

 Contact Customer Care

-Here’s another option to access Instagram again, provided you haven’t done anything to deserve the ban.
+Here’s another option to reaccess Instagram, provided you haven’t done anything to deserve the ban.
 Reach out to their customer care service and file a complaint about your unsuccessful attempts to access your account.
+Expect a response and follow the instructions.
+While this can take a while, it’s still an option to consider.

-How to Automate Instagram without Getting Banned
+How to Automate Instagram Without Getting Banned

 If you don’t adhere to Instagram content guidelines, you’ll probably end up getting banned.
 But if you need to complete bulk tasks, there’s something you can do to automate them without getting your accounts banned.

 So, if you use different proxies for your accounts, you’ll prevent Instagram from discovering that all of them belong to you.
-This way, you can own and automate as many accounts as you want and still avoid detection and ban.
+This way, you can own and automate as many accounts as you want and still avoid detection and bans.

 Tips for Avoiding Instagram IP Bans